mitosisX/limekit-docs/source/layouts/grid-layout.rst

   Adds a widget to the layout on a specified row (``x position``) and column (``y position``).
 The ``rowSpan`` and ``columnSpan`` are optional but allow a widget to span multiple rows or columns.

-.. function:: addLayout(widget, row, column, rowSpan: optional, columnSpan: optional)
+.. function:: addLayout(layout, row, column, rowSpan: optional, columnSpan: optional)

-  Similar to the above property, now only about layouts.
+  Similar to the above property, now only for layouts.

 .. function:: getChildAt(row, column)